 3For the salad, stir together the cucumber, bell pepper, and a pinch of salt.

-• 1Make a bed of rice in the bottom of a wide bowl, and then top with curried chickpeas and the cucumber salad.
+6To make the bowls, make a bed of rice or quinoa at the bottom of a wide bowl, and then top it with curried chickpeas and the cucumber salad.
 Serve with sesame sauce drizzled on top.

 Adam and Joanne's Tips